microsoft/CameraTraps/README.md

-# Contributing
+# Overview

-This project welcomes contributions and suggestions.
-Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
-For details, visit https://cla.microsoft.com.

-When you submit a pull request, a CLA-bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., label, comment).
-Simply follow the instructions provided by the bot.
-You will only need to do this once across all repos using our CLA.

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.
+This repo contains the tools for training, running, and evaluating detectors and classifiers for images collected from motion-triggered camera traps.
+The core functionality provided is:

+- Data parsing from frequently-used camera trap metadata formats into a common format
+- Training and evaluation of detectors, particularly our "megadetector", which does a pretty good job finding terrestrial animals in a variety of ecosystems
+- Training and evaluation of species-level classifiers for specific data sets
+- A Web-based demo that runs our models via a REST API that hosts them on a Web endpoint
+- Miscellaneous useful tools for manipulating camera trap data
+- Research experiments we're doing around camera trap data (i.e., some directories are highly experimental and you should take them with a grain of salt)

 # Data

-This repo does not directly host camera trap data, but we work with our collaborators to make data and annotations available whenever possible at http://lila.science .
+This repo does not directly host camera trap data, but we work with our collaborators to make data and annotations available whenever possible on [lila.science](http://lila.science).

+# Contact

 # Contents